xairline/SceneryPacksOrganiser/README.md

 Then do `python3 organiser_v2.2b1.py` or `python organiser_v2.2b1.py`\
 To decide which one to use, refer the installation instructions

-- *Extra: If the program crashes, try running with `--debug-1` or `--debug-2` added at the end of the command shown above to see where it crashes*\
+- *NOTE: If the program crashes, try running with `--debug-1` or `--debug-2` added at the end of the command shown above to see where it crashes*\
 *Higher numbers correspond to greater verbosity, ie. debug 2 will show even more than debug 1 would*\
 *Of course, you can also use this if you just want to feel cool - there's no performance hit!*

 ### How to use
 At various stages, the program might ask you for input.
 Here, I'll go through them in order and explain each one:
 1. The program will try to automatically locate X-Plane.
 It will list out all locations it finds.
-To use one of those, enter the serial number as displayed in the list\
+To use one of those, enter the number as displayed in the list\
 If this doesn't work, or if you want to use a different location, simply paste the path from your file explorer\
 *NOTE: Do not format it as a shell path (eg. wrapping it in quotes, escaping whitespaces and backslashes, etc)*